 There is currently no regulatory provision in the RR to ensure that mobile service will not be unduly affected by interference or protection constraints from future assignments in the aeronautical radio navigation service.
 Given the potential of interference between both services, there is a need to develop adequate regulatory provisions, given that after 17 June 2015, both services are primary.

-2before 17 June 2015 and application of the new WRC Resolution [ARNS/Mobile] after that date

-different
+To fulfil the requirements above-mentioned, CEPT supports method B1 (application of RR No. 9.21 after17 June 2015).

+CEPT acknowledges that Recommendation [JTG 5-6] (WRC-12) may ease coordination between countries of ITU-R Regions 1 and 3 (ARNS in Region 1 and mobile service in Region 3; noting that there is no ARNS allocation in Region 3) and therefore included one recommends with that respect (recommends 2).

+Note: see also the actions to be taken.

 …